Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

     The first parameter is always the *cryptographic key*;
     its length depends on the particular cipher.
-    You can (and sometimes must) pass additional cipher- or mode-specific parameters to :func:`new` (such as *nonces*).
+    You can (and sometimes must) pass additional cipher- or mode-specific parameters to :func:`new` (such as a *nonce* or a *mode of operation*).

-*   For encrypting, you call the :func:`encrypt` method of the cipher object for each piece of plaintext you want to encrypt.
+*   For encrypting, you call the :func:`encrypt` method of the cipher object, once for each piece of plaintext you want to encrypt.
     The method returns the piece of ciphertext.
     You can call :func:`encrypt` multiple times.

-*   For decrypting, you call the :func:`decrypt` method of the cipher object for each piece of ciphertext you want to decrypt.
+*   For decrypting, you call the :func:`decrypt` method of the cipher object, once for each piece of ciphertext you want to decrypt.
     The method returns the piece of plaintext.
     You can call :func:`decrypt` multiple times.